-We have heard this for way too long.
+We have heard this for way too long from our Southeast Title Loans customers.
 There are no penalties for paying off your title loan early.
 Many lenders here in the Southeast would rather be happy to close out a loan early.
 As a matter of fact, some companies provide debt counseling sessions to borrowers where they hire experts to share tips to pay off loan debt before the given term.
 Usually, it’s easier when getting a windfall.
 Clearing up a massive chunk of loan debt is easier when getting a work bonus or a big tax return.
 You can even pay off the entire amount if you wish.
 Alternatively, you can also pay a little extra every month.

 Myth #3: You Can’t Drive Your Car Until You Pay Off

 We can see how this can be confusing.
 You’re supposed to hand over your car title in order to take the loan.
 However, the last thing a lender wants to do is keep your car.
 Imagine the kind of space they will need if they were to store every borrower’s car.
 It just doesn’t make sense.
 If we have to take the car after giving you the money, how are you even going to handle the emergency?
 You risk losing your car only if you default on your payment.
 That, however, is what all title loan lenders try their best to avoid so much so that many companies are starting to offer debt counselors to help borrowers pay back their dues faster.
 The target is to encourage repayment and avoid repossession.
 Each state has certain restrictions and rules when it comes to repossessions.
 For example, Florida has specific regulations in place which limit what a company can do when it wants to repossess your vehicle for lack of payment.